-In the UK, Batsford Arboretum, near Moreton-in-Marsh, holds an extensive Plant Heritage collection of Japanese cherry blossom trees.
-These are planted in an oriental setting complete with authentic Japanese rest house and traditional bridge.
+Batsford Arboretum, near Moreton-in-Marsh in the Cotswolds, holds an extensive Plant Heritage collection of Japanese cherry blossom trees.
+These are planted in an oriental setting complete with an authentic Japanese rest house and a traditional bridge.
 Japanese cherry trees have been planted at Batsford since the 1960s, so the garden boasts a large collection displayed to perfection on the south-facing slope.
-Most flower in April, when many magnolias are out too, and they tolerate the sticky Batsford clay well – although it does reduce their heights
+Most cherry blossom trees flower in April, when many magnolias are out too, making for a stunning display.

 Batsford Arboretum, Moreton-in-Marsh, Gloucestershire GL56 9QB.